bonlineza/b-lib/docs/SelectRows.md

 # SelectRows

+SelectRows can render a list of items which are designed to be removed and added via custom actions onAddClick can trigger anything the developer requires but should also update the 'rows' prop in the parent onRemoveClick should simply remove the selected item from the list (by updating the 'rows' prop in the parent)

 ## Props
 | Name                 | Type                 | Default       | Required | Description                                                                                                                                                                  |
 | -------------------- | -------------------- | ------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |